The 2014 Endangered Rivers List for BC

-2013 marks the 21st annual “most endangered rivers” list from the Outdoor Recreation Council (ORC).
+2014 will mark the 22nd annual “endangered rivers” list from the Outdoor Recreation Council (ORC).
 The preparation of this list is the most comprehensive initiative of its kind in Canada.
-It is an accurate snapshot of the issues that face our rivers and those facing the greatest threat to their ecological health.
+It attempts to provide a snapshot of the issues that face our rivers and those facing the greatest threat to their ecological health.
 Please join us in this effort to raise awareness and engage all British Columbians in the better management and conservation of our rivers.

 The compilation of the list will, as it has been in the past, be coordinated by the Outdoor Recreation Council.
-Nominations are reviewed by a committee who are knowledgable and familiar with the specific threats to BC's rivers.
+Nominations are reviewed by a committee who are knowledgeable and familiar with the specific threats to BC's rivers.
 Mark Angelo, ORC's Rivers Chair for many years and Chair Emeritus for the Rivers Institute of BCIT, has agreed to continue as the Chair of this committee.
+Other members include John Werring, of the David Suzuki Foundation, and Adam Frey, of the Vancouver Kayak Club.

 To understand the selection process and why this list is so important,